Vikasdubey0551/ML-drug-effectiveness-abl-kinase/README.md

 ![title](./images/title.png)

-This project deals with classifying the effectiveness of the drug based on Lipinski molecular descriptors.
+This project deals with classifying the bioactivity of the drug based on Lipinski molecular descriptors.
 The target protein is **Tyrosine ABL kinase**.
 Mutations in the ABL-kinase are associated with **chronic myelogenous leukemia (CML)**.
 This is binary classification problem, where features **(X)** are Lipinski molecular descriptors.
 The target vector **(y)** for classification is bioactivity of the drug, which is either `active` or `inactive`.